 Series A in 2020

 Legend Biotech USA, established in 2014 and headquartered in Somerset, New Jersey, is a clinical-stage biopharmaceutical company specializing in the discovery and development of novel cell therapies for oncology.
 Its primary focus is on autologous and allogeneic chimeric antigen receptor (CAR) T-cell and natural killer (NK) cell-based immunotherapies.
-The company's lead product candidate, LCAR-B38M/JNJ-4528, is a CAR-T cell therapy targeting B-cell maturation antigen, currently in clinical trials for multiple myeloma.
+The company's lead product candidate, LCAR-B38M/JNJ-4528, is a CAR-T cell therapy targeting B-cell maturation antigen, currently in multiple clinical trials for the treatment of multiple myeloma.
 Additionally, Legend Biotech has a pipeline of earlier-stage product candidates targeting various cancers and infectious diseases, including solid tumors.
 The company generates revenue through license and collaboration agreements, with a significant portion of its revenue originating from the United States.

 RemeGen